core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 *	Reference = RFC XXXX

-RFC Ed.: update XXXX and the values using the RFC number for this draft and allocated values and remove this note.
+RFC Ed.: update XXXX to the RFC number assigned to this draft, update the value if different than the one allocated, remove this note.

 # Acknowledgments